nradman1/finalproject/README_Proposal.md

 # finalproject
 ### This is the repository for the final project for OIM3640-01
-### The team members are Ally Scheman and Nina Radman
+### The team members are Nina Radman and Ally Scheman

 # 1. The Big Idea:

-The primary idea of our project is to utilize a Yelp API in order to provide users with recommendations and detailed information about different restaurants.
-The big idea is to create a program designed to streamline the decision-making process for users when selecting where to eat out to dinner.
-Instead of having to sort through Yelp reviews and make a independent decision on where to eat out, this program will do all of that work for you.
+The primary idea of our project is to help users plan the perfect date!
+It is hard to come up with ideas on your own, but our website will help users plan a event to go to, restaurants to eat at, movie to see, and a concert to attend in order to plan the best date ever!
+We will utilize a Yelp API in order to provide users with recommendations and detailed information about different restaurants.
+The big idea is to create a program designed to streamline the decision-making process for users when selecting what to do.
+Instead of having to sort through Yelp reviews and make a independent decision on where to eat out, figure out what concert and/or movies are on what day, this program will streamline all of that on one site, and provide .

 Our investigation encompasses a multitude of topics.
 The primary one focus is on APIs.
-Additionally, the topic of text-analysis and Natural Language Processing, particularly in terms of the different reviews that are there is also area of exploration.
+Additionally, the topic of web-scraping and data visualization in terms of scheduling is also area of exploration.

-Our minimum viable product (MVP) for the project involves users inputting their location and cuisine preferences.
-Subsequently, the program will curate a list of restaurants.
-The user can then select two of the restaurants for a comparative analysis, and the program will compare them in terms of how good the food is, wait time, staff demeanor, etc...
-For all the indecisive people out there, it will recommend which option the user should eat at.
+Our minimum viable product (MVP) for the project involves users inputting their location and time of date.
+Subsequently, the program will curate a list of restaurants. that are open at that time, ranked in order of reviews.
+For all the indecisive people out there, it will help give the best recommendations based on reviews on which option the user should eat at.
 Ultimately, we want to develop a Flask-based site, that allows users to enter in their location and cuisine preference and come up with a multitude of results for restaurants.

-In pursuit of a more ambitious objective, our project's stretch goal is to implement a Markov analysis, generating a cohesive summary encompassing all featured restaurants.
-This summary aims to distill essential information into a singular, comprehensive paragraph, offering users a succinct yet informative overview of the culinary landscape under consideration.
+In pursuit of a more ambitious objective, our project's stretch goal is generating a cohesive summary of all the features results of restaurants, events, and movies.
+This summary aims to distill essential information into a comprehensive schedule offering users a succinct yet informative overview of possibilities for them to consider.

 # 2. Learning Objectives:

-Shared: Our collective learning objectives for the restaurant recommendation project involve the mastery of web development techniques using Python, specifically in the context of implementing the Yelp API.
+Shared: Our collective learning objectives for the restaurant recommendation project involve the mastery of web development techniques using Python, specifically in the context of implementing the Yelp API, Events APi, and movie APi.
 We aim to develop advanced skills in data visualization through Python to effectively communicate and present the analysis results derived from the restaurant reviews.
 Ultimately, our shared goal is to engineer a functional and user-friendly product that provides valuable dining recommendations.

 Individual: On an individual level, our learning goals within the scope of this restaurant project include honing problem-solving abilities, anticipating and addressing challenges inherent in the analysis of Yelp reviews and the development of the recommendation algorithm.
 Additionally, we recognize the importance of refining our time management skills, particularly in the collaborative context of this team project, where efficient coordination is crucial to achieving project milestones and delivering a successful end product.